On this page

 First, you need to define the profile fields that will be relevant for your personalization.
-The dropdown menu offers all available profile fields, standard Confluence fields as well as those configured with the Custom User Profile app.
+The dropdown menu offers all available profile fields, standard Confluence fields as well as those configured with the Linchpin User Profiles app.

 Save your selection by clicking the button.

 In a second step you define several personalization groups.
-In this example, lets assume that you have three plants, one in Paris, one in London, one in Washington.
-In order to always show the correct "what's for lunch" contents, you want to personalize based on the profile field "location".
+In this example, lets assume that you have three plants, one in Paris, one in Frankfurt, one in Washington.
+In order to always show the correct "what's for lunch" contents, you want to personalize based on the profile field "Branch (confluence.location)".

-In our example we created three groups, one for each plant.
+In our example we created three groups, one for each plan.